How to Repair Large Wall and Ceiling Holes

 Allow the final coat of mud to dry completely and then sand the whole area.
 Use medium sandpaper to sand the patch and feather the edges into the surrounding surface.

 Wipe away the sanding dust with a damp rag and touch up the paint over the repair.
 If you are using flat latex finish paint, it will be self-priming.
-If you are using semi-gloss or other shiny paint, prime the patch with flat latex paint or a latex primer before touching up the finish.
+If you are using semi-gloss or other shiny finish paint, prime the patch first with flat latex paint or a latex primer before touching up.